RatulMaharaj/ratulmaharaj.com/src/pages/posts/proxying-pip.md

 author: "Ratul Maharaj"
 ---

-If you're working with python on your company's network, chances are you're behind a the firewall, you may have run into issues when trying to install python packages with pip.
+If you're working with python on your company's network, chances are you're behind a firewall and that you may have run into issues whilst trying to install python packages with pip.
 This is because pip doesn't know how to use your proxy.
-Hopefully this post will help.
+Maybe this will help.

 ## What's a proxy?